EvolutionAbomiNATIONContact

 The new atheists

-Jeffrey Burton Russell wrote a book in which he looks for the reason why we allow this error to persist.
+Jeffrey Burton Russell wrote a book called Inventing the Flat Earth: Columbus and Modern Historians in which he looks for the reason why we allow this error to persist.
 Do we prefer to languish in a comfortable and familiar error rather than exert the effort necessary to discover the truth?
-James Hannam said that Despite a developing consensus among scholars that science and Christianity have not been at war, the notion of conflict has refused to die.
-Although these ideas have been rejected, they remain popular among many ignorants until this day.
+James Hannam said that despite a developing consensus among scholars that science and Christianity have not been at war, the notion of conflict has refused to die.* Although these ideas have been rejected, they remain popular among many ignorants until this day.
 The error persists because the same kind of naturalists and atheists still dominate the world of mainstream science today.
 These kind of fanatics of evolution disguise as scientists and deliberately miseducate the world.
-The conflict is not between science and religion but rather between naturalism and supernaturalism.
+The conflict is not between science and religion but between two worldviews: naturalism and supernaturalism.